Live & Online International Conference 25 & 26 March 2025. (Workshops 24 & 27)

 Across the UK, Europe, and the rest of the world, a powerful convergence of factors is accelerating the deployment of smart water metering technologies for 2024 and 2025.
 This period represents a pivotal moment for the international water industry, marked by an urgent need to address pressing environmental challenges and optimise water resource management.

-In the UK, a confluence of regulatory drivers, including Ofwat's 2024 price review, the Water Act of 2014, and the Environmental Act of 2021, all underpinned by the Climate Change Act, propels significant advancements in smart meters.
+In the UK, a confluence of regulatory drivers, including Ofwat's 2024 price review, AMP8 Readiness, and the Environmental Act of 2021, all underpinned by the Climate Change Act, propels significant advancements in smart meters.
 These regulations are compelling UK water utilities to adopt new innovative technologies as a strategic measure to achieve critical goals, such as reducing leakage and lowering per capita water consumption.

 The urgency extends beyond the UK, as many parts of Europe grapple with even more severe water scarcity and drought conditions.
 European utilities are increasingly turning to smart water management solutions not just to meet regulatory demands but to actively engage customers in reducing water usage, which is vital for long-term sustainability.
 This trend is mirrored globally, where utilities across various regions embrace smart technologies to tackle inefficiencies and drive sustainable water use.
 From Singapore to Nigeria, the key business drivers have much in common.